-This includes notifying the Post Office and other government agencies of your new address.
-Continue reading below for a list of federal and state agencies you should contact when you change your address.
+This includes notifying the U.S. Postal Service and other government agencies of your new address.
+Continue reading below for our change of address checklist of federal and state agencies you should notify when you move.

-For added convenience, you will receive an email confirmation as soon as you change your address online.
-If you would like to change your address inperson, visit your local post office and ask for a Movers Guide.
-For other services such as a temporary change of address or a request to hold your mail, visit your local post office.
+For added convenience, you will receive an email confirmation as soon as you change your address.
+If you would like to change your address in person, visit your local post office and ask for a Change of Address form.
+For other services, such as a temporary change of address or a request to hold your mail, visit your local post office.

 If you are waiting for a tax refund or other IRS documents, contact the IRS to update your address.
 Visit their website for a complete list of suggested actions to update your address.
 If you have not yet filed your taxes, you can update your address by simply writing your new address in the proper boxes when you file your tax return.

 If you receive Social Security retirement, disability, or survivors’ benefits, or are enrolled in Medicare, you can update your address online through your Social Security account.
 If you are not enrolled in Medicare and do not receive Social Security benefits, you can change your address by contacting the Social Security Administration office near you.

 Veterans who receive benefit payments from the Department of Veterans Affairs can change their address in their VA.gov profile.
 If you don’t have access to your profile online, you can also contact the department that you’re trying to update directly.

 Generally, non U.S. citizens are required to report a new address within 10 days of moving within the United States or its territories.
 If you or someone in your household is required to report a change of address, visit the United States Citizenship and Immigration Services website for guidance.
 You can update your address online through your USCIS account or by filing Form AR-11.

 We recommend contacting your state to update the address on your vehicle’s registration documents and your driver’s license.
 Visit this website to find contact information for your state.